-I accept the testimony of the landlord with respect to the form and content of the Notice and find it complies with the requirements of the Act; accordingly, the landlord is granted an Order of Possession pursuant to section 55 of the Act.
+I find that the Notice issued by the landlord complies with the requirements of Section 52 of the Act, accordingly, the landlord is granted an Order of Possession pursuant to section 55 of the Act.

 Conclusion

 I grant an Order of Possession to the landlord effective two days after service of this Order on the tenant.
 Should the tenant(s) fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.